mediathekview/plugin.video.mediathekview/README.md

 mysql> source backend/sql/filmliste-init-0.sql
 ````

-The periodic update of the database is done by executing the script ´updatefl.sh´
+The periodic update of the database is done by executing the script `updatefl.sh`
-in the ´backend´ directory.
+in the `backend` directory.

 In order to run this script, you system needs python 2 and the following libraries
 installed via pip: